flythereddflagg/flythereddflagg.github.io/python_book/docs/15-Errors-Exceptions-and-Bugs.md

 There is a story that you can read in detail [here](https://en.wikipedia.org/wiki/Software_bug#Etymology).
 The story goes that in one of the earliest computers a system failure occurred when a moth got stuck inside the computer.
 Since then, the terms "bugs" and "debugging" are a catch-all terms for exceptions and logic errors in a program and the process of identifying and fixing these errors respectively.
 Much of what programmers do involves debugging programs.

 As I noted above, the hardest thing to fix is logic errors.
-Later we will go much more into detail about debugging such errors.
+Later, we will go much more into detail about debugging such errors.
 However for the purposes of lesson, the above strategy of running and fixing until all the errors disappear is sufficient.
 Just note for now that this is not the only way nor necessarily the best way of debugging.

 ## Hone Your Skills